It had its time of glory in the past. In ancient Greece, philosophy

 How pitiful it is to observe how philosophers

-are not even able to give a decent answer to a simple question.
+not even able to give a decent answer to a simple question.

 They try to justify their inability of finding decent answers